SW engineering, engineering management and the business of software

 If you are patient, the very smart people at Basho are working to integrate CRDTs into Riak itself.

-But if you really want to learn this stuff go implement a counter in a three node Riak cluster (make sure allow_mult=true).
+But if you really want to learn this stuff go implement a multi-node, write-heavy counter in a three node Riak cluster (make sure allow_mult=true).
+I found it to be a great learning experience.